-This bill amends the Public School Code of 1949 to establish educational opportunities specifically for foster and adopted children through the introduction of a "fostering independence waiver."
-This waiver will be available to eligible nonresident students enrolling in undergraduate courses starting in the fall semester of 2025.
-To qualify for the waiver, individuals must meet certain criteria, including eligibility for a Chafee Education and Training Grant, identification as a youth who has experienced foster care at age sixteen or older, and the application for Federal and State grants.
+This bill amends the Public School Code of 1949 to introduce a new section focused on providing educational opportunities for foster and adopted children.
+It establishes a "fostering independence waiver" for eligible nonresident students enrolling in undergraduate courses, starting in the fall semester of 2025.
+To qualify for this waiver, individuals must meet specific criteria, including being eligible for a Chafee Education and Training Grant, having experienced foster care at age sixteen or older, and applying for federal and state grants.
 The waiver can be utilized for up to five years or until the individual turns twenty-six, whichever comes first.

 Printer's No. 935 (Jun 10, 2025): P.L.30, No.14